 We also see many calls where the issue is not only the lock itself, but the surrounding door condition.
 A weak strike, shifted frame, sagging hinges, or poor alignment can make good hardware perform badly.
 That is why lock service should focus on the whole opening, not just the cylinder.
 The right adjustment can improve security and day-to-day usability at the same time.

-Rekeying or changing the lock
+Rekey or change the lock

 For some customers, the service visit includes a mix of solutions.
-One door may be rekeyed, another may need full replacement, and a third may benefit from a new deadbolt or strike reinforcement.
+One door may be rekeyed, another may need full replacement, and a third may gain from a new deadbolt or strike reinforcement.
 This flexible approach helps keep the work practical and cost-conscious.

 Common lock types and hardware options